Table of Content

 Semi-trailer trucks, also known as 18 wheelers, are massive vehicles that share the road with people commuting and traveling in cars every day.
 When an 18 wheeler is involved in an accident with a smaller vehicle, the smaller vehicle and its occupants are usually worse off.
 The likelihood of serious, and sometimes fatal, injuries is increased in such an accident as compared to an accident with only smaller vehicles.
 Trucks usually weigh 20-30 times as much as the average vehicle and are taller with greater ground clearance, resulting in smaller vehicles often under-riding trucks with dangerous results.

-The Advocates at Advocates Law want you to know the dangers of these 18 wheelers.
-We can also help you decide if getting an 18 wheeler accident lawyer is in your best interest after a truck accident.
+The Advocates at Advocates Law want you to be aware of the dangers of these 18 wheelers.
+We have experience representing people involved in these types of accidents and can help you decide if getting an attorney is the right path for you.

 Loaded tractor-trailers require 20-40 percent more roadway than cars do in order to come to a complete stop.
 Semi-trucks and their brake systems need regular maintenance.
 However, costs and time can occasionally come into play, making it difficult to provide needed maintenance.
 Without proper upkeep, brakes suffer from brake fade and imbalance, causing 18 wheelers to be unable to stop quickly enough to avoid an accident.

 Brake fade is when there is too much heat on the brakes, causing the brake pad and disc to improperly connect.
 Often 18 wheelers have multiple braking systems to avoid this, but when one fades, the others take on the added load and this will cause the brakes to wear out faster.
 Brake imbalance ensues when 18 wheelers have incorrect brake components, which may cause the back of the truck to swing out, leading to extensive damage for any vehicles unlucky enough to be hit.